 Motivation: Private Capital Performance Reporting

 The process by which private capital reports performance sets the asset class apart from both traditional assets and hedge funds.
 Managers report the returns of their private capital funds usually on a quarterly basis.
 Because private capital assets are rarely traded, the manager must estimate their value, a complex and resource intensive process, which may also rely on private company financial reporting or private asset appraisals.
 This effectively delays the observed effect of economic factors and smooths returns.
 In other words, while economic factors can affect the valuation of these assets, private capital’s returns appear smoothed due to delays in the valuation.
 From the perspective of investors, on a quarterly basis the manager provides an estimate of the value of the portfolio.
-The valuation combines a weighted average of past true (desmoothed returns with a small amount additional idiosyncratic variance.
+The valuation combines a weighted average of past true (desmoothed) returns with a small amount additional idiosyncratic variance.

 An investor that wishes to know the value of their portfolio must estimate the economic (true/desmoothed) returns of their private capital assets.
 The desmoothed returns have systematic drivers in addition to idiosyncratic variation.
 The below explains how GMAM 3.0 helps investors understand the systematic drivers of portfolio risk.